-When you’re in the midst of a guilt-ridden relapse and you’re staring down the reality of what comes next (drug addiction treatment and early recovery), remember what it took for you to seek out treatment the first time.
-Courage and a desire to lead a better, more fulfilling life are always good motivators to get back on your feet and continue fighting against the never ending barrage of cravings and psychological triggers.
+When you’re in the midst of a guilt-ridden relapse and you’re staring down the reality of what comes next (drug addiction treatment and early recovery), remember what it took for you to seek out the treatment the first time.
+Courage and a desire to lead a better, more fulfilling life are always good motivators to get back on your feet and continue fighting against the never-ending barrage of cravings and psychological triggers.
 You must remember the core goals and values that drive your desire to get clean and don’t let the slip-ups bring you to a full stop.

 Sometimes it takes several battles and a few casualties to win a war.
 It’s not always over with the first victory.
 Maintain a steady conviction, like so many recovered addicts before you, that you will beat this thing no matter what it takes.

 The good news is that your treatment and recovery will be easier after the relapse than it was the first time you got clean.
-Each time will get easier because you aren’t fighting a long term habit.
+Each time will get easier because you aren’t fighting a long-term habit.
 This time, you’re getting back onto the path of recovery, one that you were already walking and one on which you already made significant progress.
 You don’t really start back at zero.
-You’re always one step closer toward long term sobriety and full recovery.
+You’re always one step closer toward long-term sobriety and full recovery.

 Have you recently experienced a relapse and don’t know what to do?
 Don’t sit there worrying and fearing the worst.
 Contact an addiction counselor at Hired Power by calling 800-910-9299 any time, day or night, and we’ll help you assess your situation and review your options.
 There are always options.
 Just pick up the phone.